Physical therapy and exercise for sciatica

-- Make sure to maintain the posture specified by your physician or therapist while performing the exercises.
+- Make sure to maintain the posture specified by your doctor or physical therapist while performing the exercises.

 - If the exercise creates pain, stop, review the instructions for the exercise and try again.
-If still hurts, stop and consult with your physician or therapist for help.
+If pain persists, stop and consult with your doctor or therapist for help.

 - Don’t push your body further than instructed in regards to stretching or repetitions.
 Do the exercises exactly as directed.

 - Follow your doctor or therapist’s entire plan for pain relief.
 This includes taking medication, making lifestyle changes like quitting smoking or losing weight and using at-home treatments like hot and cold compresses.

 Physical therapy and exercise as part of a comprehensive conservative treatment plan help many patients find pain relief and a return to normal function.
 However, surgery can become an option if weeks or month of treatments for sciatica do not bring an improvement in symptoms.
 If you are recommended for a procedure, you may be anxious about the hospitalization, large incision and long recovery time that comes with traditional open spine surgery.